xKDR/Survey.jl/docs/src/R_comparison.md

 ## Simple random sample

-The `apisrs` data, which is provided in both `survey` and `Survey`, is used as an example.
+The `apisrs` data, which is provided in both `survey` and `Survey.jl`, is used as an example.
 It's a simple random sample of the Academic Performance Index of Californian schools.

 ### 1. Creating a design object
 The following example shows how to construct a design object for a simple random sample.